ansible/receptor/docs/source/user_guide/configuration_options.rst

     * - Parameter
       -  Description
-      -  Default
+      -  Default value
     * - filename=<string>
-      - Filename of local Unix socket to bind to the service -
+      - Specifies the filename of a local Unix socket to bind to the service.
+      - No default value.
     * - permissions=<int>
       - Socket file permissions
       - 0600